Chapter 1 General Provisions

 Article 5 (Policy Regarding Cross-Shareholdings) [Principle 1-4]

-- The Company may acquire and hold shares of business partners, etc., if doing so is deemed to contribute to increasing the Company’s corporate value over the medium to long term.
+- As a general rule, the Company will not hold cross-shareholdings; however, the Company may acquire and hold shares, etc. of business partners, etc., if doing so is deemed to contribute to increasing the Company’s corporate value over the medium to long term, after deliberating and passing a resolution on the appropriateness of holding individual cross-shareholdings at the Board of Directors meeting.
 This will be done from the viewpoint of developing stable and long-term business transaction relationships with business partners and facilitating and strengthening business alliances, licensing of technology or development of collaborative business.
-Of the shares held under the cross-shareholding scheme, the Company will report and examine the effect, etc. of major cross-shareholdings from the viewpoints of medium- to long-term economic rationale and maintaining and strengthening the overall relationship with business partners at the Board of Directors meeting.
+If the Company decides to hold shares under the cross-shareholding scheme, it will report and examine the effects, etc. of cross-shareholdings from the viewpoints of medium- to long-term economic rationale and maintaining and strengthening the overall relationship with business partners at the Board of Directors meeting.

-- With regard to the voting rights as to cross-shareholdings, the Company will determine whether to approve or reject proposals upon careful examination of each item.
-It will examine regarding whether the proposal would contribute to increasing the corporate value of relevant corporations or whether it could possibly result in impairment of shareholder value.
+- If the Company decides to hold shares under the cross-shareholding scheme, with respect to the exercise of voting rights regarding cross-shareholdings, it will determine whether to approve or reject proposals upon careful examination of each item.
+It will examine whether the proposals would contribute to increasing the corporate value of relevant corporations or whether it could possibly result in impairment of shareholder value.

 Article 6 (Related Party Transactions) [Principle 1-7]